Skip to content

 Warning: Be careful about using special characters for your Postgres connection string, particularly the password and database name, we've encountered issues with the automatic internal backup failing due to a @ or $ symbol in the password.
 On some platforms when AyaNova attempts to run the backup utility it may fail if that operating system does not support certain special characters found in the password as they may interfere with the "shell" command called to perform the backup.

-5. Install Chromium browser support libraries
+5. Install Chrome browser support libraries

 6. Create directories for AyaNova